h2oai/h2o-kubernetes/CONTRIBUTING.md

 - Development build (whole workspace) : `cargo build`
 - Release build (whole workspace): `cargo build --release`
 - Development run: `cargo run -p <binary-name> -- <binary-specific-args>`, where `<binary-name>` is either `h2ok` for the CLI or `h2o-operator` for the operator.
 - Test (whole workspace): `cargo test` - please note many tests have prerequisites - running Kubernetes cluster and the `KUBECONFIG` variable set.
+The `operator` module requires the H2O custom resource definition to be deployed.
+The `KUBECONFIG` environment variable must contain a user/serviceaccount with enough permissions to perform the tests.
+Automated tests run each module with just enough permissions - see the automated tests section.

 One of the ways to set-up a Kubernetes cluster locally [K3s.io](https://k3s.io/) - `curl -sfL https://get.k3s.io | sh -`.
 There are also [Docker images](https://hub.docker.com/r/rancher/k3s/tags) available for K3S.
 For K3S on Linux `export KUBECONFIG=/etc/rancher/k3s/k3s.yaml` points to the kubeconfig created during K3S installation and is